Lame cows continue to be among the three main problems on New Zealand dairy

 You can purchase resources to learn about Lameness and Cow Flow.
 We regularly run courses on lameness in Inglewood, NZ.
 Neil is also available for lameness investigations and consultations world wide.

-LAMENESS ROADSHOW IN VICTORIA AND TASMANIA - WITH NEIL CHESTERTON
+LAMENESS ROADSHOW IN SOUTH EAST AUSTRALIA - WITH NEIL CHESTERTON

 When? - June 2016.